EspressoSystems/espresso/README.md

 subsequently running `docker compose up` will use the locally built images.

 To go back to using the images from the registry run `docker compose pull`.

+The static dev shell is currently not supported on `aarch64` (for example M1 Macs).